What is a smart meter?

 There are also different technologies to connect your IHD to your communications hub.
 Most homes will get a standard, ‘single-band’ hub, as these work for 70% of properties.
 If you’re not among these, you’ll most likely get a dual-band communications hub, as these will work in an additional 24-27% of homes.

 The latest development is ‘alt HAN’ comms hubs, which will make communication possible in homes where gas and electricity meters are far apart or where there are particularly thick walls, as well as in high-rise flats and rural areas.
 These hubs will help the final 3-6% of homes.
-The design of the meters was completed in December 2019 but they won’t be installed in homes until 2021.
+They should start to be installed in homes in 2021.